Foods to Lower Your Stress Hormone (5:59)

-Dr. Ashton’s Secret Weapon: Wheat berries
+Secret Weapon: Wheat Berries

 On the weekends, make wheat berries – whole-wheat kernels – your go-to carbs.
 These healthy whole grains, available in hard and soft forms – are versatile, high-in-protein, complex carbohydrates that will keep you full and help you maintain a high energy level throughout the day.
 Add them to salads, cereal or mix with dry fruit for a healthy snack.